There are dozens of ways to have fun this winter, for FREE. From music to nature

 1400 S. Lake Shore Drive, Chicago

 There's a lot going on at The Field Museum, and you can enjoy it for no charge on special free days, where general admission for Illinois residents is free.
 Kids will enjoy the Museum's permanent and temporary exhibits and the Crown Family PlayLab, a place where kids can dig in, dress up, and explore and grow.
-Winter free days include January 21 and February 1-28.
+Winter free days include January 8, 15, 20, 22, 29 and all of February.

 Smart Museum of Art Free Family Programs